david-hernandez/composer-tutorial/1-Init/README.md

 https://getcomposer.org/doc/03-cli.md#init

 Everything Composer does it based on a `composer.json` file sitting in the root of your project.
-You can create this file yourself if you want, but `init` command cab get you started.
+You can create this file yourself if you want, but the `init` command can get you started.
 It will walk you through creating basic parts of the file, like the description and initial requirements.

 ```$xslt